 Personal Software Engineering

 This is a project-based course to enhance individual, technical engineering knowledge and skills as preparation for upper-division team-based coursework.
 Topics include adapting to new languages, tools and technologies; developing and analyzing models as a prelude to implementation; software construction concepts (proper documentation, implementing to standards etc.); unit and integration testing; component-level estimation; and software engineering professionalism.
 (Pre-requisites: CSCI-105 or CSCI-141 or SWEN-123 or CSEC-123 or GCIS-123 (all with a C- or better) or equivalent course.

 New Media Design Digital Survey I

 This project-based course is an investigation of the computer as an illustrative, imaging, and graphical generation tool.
 It develops foundational design skills in raster and vector image creation, editing, compositing, layout and visual design for online production.
 Emphasis will be on the application of visual design organization methods and principles for electronic media.
 Students will create and edit images, graphics, layouts and typography to form effective design solutions for online delivery.
 (This course is restricted to students in the WMC-BS or HCC-BS or NMDE-BFA or NWMEDID-BS or DIGHSS-BS program.)
-Lab 3, Lecture 2 (Fall, Spring).
+Lab 3 (Fall, Spring).

 Introduction to Routing and Switching